MydonSolutions/pypeline/README.md

 `run()`.

 The INPUT and ARGUMENT keys's values can be comma delimited to provide a number of inputs that must be `run()` for the related stage.
-The INPUT/ARGUMENT permutations of each stage are exhausted by the primary __pypeline__ script.
+The permutations of {INPUT, ARGUMENT} for each stage are exhausted by the primary __pypeline__ script.

-At the end of each stage the primary stage moves on to the next stage if there is another listed in the POSTPROC key's value, otherwise it rewinds up the list of stages to the last stage with an input/argument permutation that has not been processed.
+At the end of each stage the primary stage moves on to the next stage, if there is another listed in the POSTPROC key's value, otherwise it rewinds up the list of stages to the last stage with an input/argument permutation that has not been processed.

 Stages can produce more than one output (each `run()` must return a list).
-The permutations of a stage's input argument is exhaustive combination of the INPUT's references to stages' outputs.
+The permutations of a stage's input argument is exhaustive combination of the INPUT's references to stages' outputs (as listed in the value of the stage's PROC_INP_KEY).

 Of course, it may be desired that a stage's list of outputs is input all at once, instead of sequentially.
 To this end, and a few other ends, there are syntactical markers on the